Professor in the Department of Philosophy

 Isaac Newton in International and Interdisciplinary Perspective awarded by Josiah Charles Trent Memorial Foundation (Principal Investigator).
 2007 to 2008

+Janiak, A., editor.
 Newton: Philosophical Writings.
-Ed.
-A Janiak.
 Cambridge University Press, 2014.

-Space: history of a concept (In preparation).
-Ed.
-A Janiak.
+Janiak, A., editor.
+Space: history of a concept.
 Oxford University Press (OUP).

-Janiak, A. "Newton’s Forces in Kant’s Critique."
-Discourse on a New Method: Reinvigorating the Marriage of History and Philosophy of Science.
-Ed.
-M Dickson and M Domski.
-Open Court Press, 2010.
+Janiak, A. “Newton’s Forces in Kant’s Critique.”
+Discourse on a New Method: Reinvigorating the Marriage of History and Philosophy of Science, edited by Michael Dickson and Mary Domski, Open Court Press, 2010.

-Janiak, A. "Kant’s Views on Space and Time."
-Stanford Encyclopedia of Philosophy.
-Ed.
-E Zalta.
-2009.
+Janiak, A. “Kant’s Views on Space and Time.”
+Stanford Encyclopedia of Philosophy, edited by E. Zalta, 2009.

-Janiak, A. "Review of Garber and Longuenesse, Kant and the early Moderns (Princeton Press)."
-Notre Dame Philosophical Reviews (2009).
-(Review)
+Janiak, A. “Review of Garber and Longuenesse, Kant and the early Moderns (Princeton Press).”
+Notre Dame Philosophical Reviews, 2009.